Large- and Medium-Scale Anisotropies in the Arrival Directions of Cosmic Rays observed with KASCADE-Grande: Analysis of KASCADE-Grande Data

 This expression represents the statistical weight of the anisotropy $\delta\widetilde{I}_\mathfrak{a}$ in each celestial (sliding) bin $\mathfrak{a}$.
 For sufficiently small smoothing scales, $\widetilde{S}_\mathfrak{a}^{\,2}$ can be interpreted as the bin-by-bin maximum-likelihood ratio of the hypothesis $I^\star_\mathfrak{a}$ compared to the null hypothesis $I^{\,\rm bg}_\mathfrak{a}=1$.
 Again, the test statistic of data under the null hypothesis is following a one-dimensional $\chi^2$-distribution and, in that case, $\widetilde{S}_{\mathfrak{a}}$ corresponds to the significance in units of Gaussian standard deviations~\citep{Wilks:1938dza}.

 The right panels of Figure~\ref{fig2} show the pre-trial significance (\ref{eq:rebinnedsig}) of the anisotropy.
-We follow the usual convention to indicate the significance of excesses and deficits by red and blue colors, respectively.
+We follow the standard convention to indicate the significance of deficits by negative values.
 The symbol ${\boldsymbol\times}$ indicates the location of maximum significance.
 Whereas the first two bins do not show strong evidence of CR anisotropies, the last bin shows a local excess at the level of about $4.7\sigma$.
 However, the significance of this excess needs to be corrected for trials.
 We follow the same procedure as in \cite{Ahlers:2018qsm} to estimate the effective number of trials as $N_{\rm trial} \simeq \Delta\Omega_{\rm FOV}/\Delta\Omega_{\rm bin}$, where $\Delta\Omega_{\rm FOV}$ is the size of the observatory's time-integrated field of view and $\Delta\Omega_{\rm bin}$ is the effective bin size according to the top-hat smoothing scale.
 For the $20^\circ$ smoothing radius of the KASCADE-Grande data we obtain $N_{\rm trial}\simeq14.0$.
 The post-trial $p$-value can then be approximated as

 Figure~\ref{fig3} shows the post-trial significance map for the third KASCADE-Grande bin in Galactic coordinates.
-As before, the grey-shaded region indicates the part of the sky that is not observable from the location of the experiment.
-The dashed circle indicates the $20^\circ$ smoothing radius around the location of highest post-trial significance of about $4.2\sigma$.
+As before, the gray-shaded region indicates the part of the sky that is not observable from the location of the experiment.
+The dashed circle indicates the $20^\circ$ smoothing radius around the location of the highest post-trial significance of about $4.2\sigma$.